Anyone who has found themself panting during and/or after a run knows how important it is to have a good lung capacity for running.

 Start by lying on your back.
 Bend your legs at your knee and begin by inhaling and then exhaling.
 Bring your head up to your abs and move your arms up and down, inhaling with five short breaths and exhaling with five short breaths.

-Start by lying with your stomach on the ground and bring your head up so that you can look straight ahead.
+Start by lying with your stomach on the ground.
+Bring your head up so that you can look straight ahead.
 Inhale as you lift your abdominal muscles and exhale as you release.
 Repeat 3-5 times, making sure that you are breathing evenly.

 3. Standing Chest Expansion